 Please don’t poo in the poppy fields should be rule number one… Or two…

 I wish I didn’t have to act like this is walking in nature for dummies but when thousands of visitors see a pretty thing on the side of an extremely busy interstate shit can get crazy.
 I feel like living in this concrete jungle of Southern California, I may just be surrounded by the stupidest people on earth.
 I mean, I hike sections of the John Muir Trail in the eastern Sierras each summer and run into hikers from the east coast and they are friendly, smart and understand, pack it in, pack it out.
 But yet here in southern California I have to constantly remind people nature is not a big ass toilet and this is not Wilderness Disneyland; No one is going to walk up behind you and pick up your Starbuck’s cup and Mcdonald’s bag you just threw out in the poppy field!

 Don’t be a dumb dumb

-Have a great spring day trekking through the Super Bloom.
+Wondering how to have a great spring day trekking through the Super Bloom?
 Just remember to stay on trails, don’t smash the flowers, pick the flowers or let your kids eat the flowers.
 Pick up your trash, pack out your poo and try really hard to be a responsible adult!
 We are so blessed to be able to trek into these hills and experience these unbelievable colors in nature.
-Let’s leave nature how we found it.
+Let’s leave nature how we found it!